mosip/mimoto/docker-compose/README.md

 3. Add or update the verifiers clientId, redirect and response Uris in `mimoto-trusted-verifiers.json` file of [docker-compose config folder](config/mimoto-trusted-verifiers.json) for Verifiable credential Online Sharing.

-4. Create certs folder in the same directory and create OIDC client.
-Add key in oidckeystore.p12 and copy this file under certs folder.
+4. In the root directory, create a certs folder and generate an OIDC client.
+Add the onboard client’s key to the oidckeystore.p12 file and place this file inside the certs folder.
-   Refer [here](https://docs.inji.io/inji-wallet/inji-mobile/technical-overview/customization-overview/credential_providers) to create client
-   * Update **client_id** and **client_alias** as per onboarding in [mimoto-issuers-config.json](config/mimoto-issuers-config.json) file.
+   Refer to the [official documentation](https://docs.inji.io/inji-wallet/inji-mobile/technical-overview/customization-overview/credential_providers) for guidance on how to create the **oidckeystore.p12** file and add the OIDC client key to it.
+   * The **oidckeystore.p12** file stores keys and certificates, each identified by an alias (e.g., mpartner-default-mimoto-insurance-oidc).
+Mimoto uses this alias to find the correct entry and access the corresponding private key during the authentication flow.
+   * Update the **client_alias** field in the [mimoto-issuers-config.json](config/mimoto-issuers-config.json) file with this alias so that Mimoto can load the correct key from the keystore.
+   * Also, update the **client_id** field in the same file with the client_id used during the onboarding process.
-   * Update `oidc_p12_password` environment variable of Mimoto service in docker-compose.yml to match the password set for the oidckeystore.p12 file.
+   * Set the `oidc_p12_password` environment variable in the Mimoto service configuration inside docker-compose.yml to match the password used for the **oidckeystore.p12** file.
-   * Mimoto uses this same keystore file (oidckeystore.p12) to store keys generated at service startup, which are essential for performing encryption and decryption operations through the KeyManager service.
+   * Mimoto also uses this same keystore file (oidckeystore.p12) to store keys generated at service startup, which are essential for performing encryption and decryption operations through the KeyManager service.

 5. To configure any Mobile Wallet specific configurations refer to the [Inji Mobile Wallet Configuration](#inji-mobile-wallet-configuration) section.

 6. Choose your setup for starting the services: